Inflectra/rapise-documentation/docs/New/Roadmap.md

     If you have any feedback or suggestions regarding this roadmap, please email us at support@inflectra.com.

+## Version 8.1 (Q4 2023)

+- Run multiple test cases from Rapise (e.g. play all from a folder or play selected test cases).
+- Incorporate Chrome for Testing into Web Testing workflow.
+- Enable JS Formatter/Beautifier for JS Editor to simplify code formatting.

-## Version 8.0 (Q2 2023)
+## Version 8.2 (Q2 2024)

-- **Framework 2.0**
-    - Improved framework structure with test cases, test case folders, shared modules/page objects and scripts
-    - Import, rename, move test cases in Object Tree
-    - Simplified way of defining parameters and configurations
-    - Easy way of defining test sets
-    - Put whole framework into Spira with a single button click: automatic creation of test cases and test sets
-    - Fast way of storing framework files in Spira
-    - **PageObject** pattern support.
-Allow to define global objects with own object repository re-usable across test cases.
-Also may be used to cover API entry points.
-    - Include **RVLMerge** into setup, RVLMerge is used to see the differences between RVL files

-## Q3 and Q4 2023

-- **SAP desktop** GUI support
-- **GutHub Actions** - run Rapise tests as a step of GitHub CI/CD workflow
+- **GutHub Actions** - run Rapise tests as a step of GitHub CI/CD workflow.
 - **FileCompare** - add FileCompare UI to assist with adding file checkpoints on recording, updating checkpoints and analyzing differences after execution for files (txt, PDF, doc, JSON, csv) and text fields of runtime objects (Window text, Object Value).
-- Hierarchical test execution status report
-- Enable JS Formatter/Beautifier for JS Editor to simplify code formatting
 - *Proxy setting for JMeter Configuration* - make it easier to record Rapise API tests with JMeter.

 ## 2024